ykwei7/Track-O/docs/team/kengxiii.md

     Hence, we modified the implementation to work just like a filter placed sequentially: a matched tutee has to pass all the filters to be returned as a matched tutee.
-  * Highlights: This enhancement did not affect existing commands and commands to be added in future, but the old test cases using the old implementation had to be modified to align with our new design of the `find` command.
+  * Highlights: This enhancement did not affect existing commands and commands to be added in future, but the old test cases using the old implementation had to be modified to align with our new design of the `FindCommand`.
   * Credits: *-*

 * **Documentation**: